sav-che/TL-2/Authors/Camp, Arthur Forrest {std. A.F. Camp}.md

-> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/item/103861#page/335/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/page/33266632) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Camp, Arthur Forrest (1896-?), American plant physiologist, born at Los Angeles, studied at the University of California, A.B.
 1920, Ph.D. at St. Louis (Washington Univ.)
 1923, assistant pathologist at the Experiment Station Florida 1923-1925, plant physiologist in charge of cotton investigations 1925-1926, associate horticulturist id.
 1926-1927, in charge 1927-1928, horticulturist 1928-1929, with U.S.D.A.
-1929-1930, id. at Experiment Station Florida 1930-1936, in charge of Citrus Experiment Station from 1936. (*A.F.
-Camp*).
+1929-1930, id. at Experiment Station Florida 1930-1936, in charge of Citrus Experiment Station from 1936.
+**Abbreviated name**: *A.F.
+Camp*

 #### Bibliography and biography